ika-rwth-aachen/omega-prime/README.md

     - **Validation** of data
     - **Interpolation** of data

-The data model and format heavily utilze [ASAM OpenDRIVE](https://publications.pages.asam.net/standards/ASAM_OpenDRIVE/ASAM_OpenDRIVE_Specification/latest/specification/index.html#) and [ASAM Open-Simulation-Interface GroundTruth messages](https://opensimulationinterface.github.io/osi-antora-generator/asamosi/V3.7.0/specification/index.html). omega-prime sets requirements on presence and quality of ASAM OSI GroundTruth messages and ASAM OpenDRIVE files and defines a file format the exchange and storage of such data.
+The data model and format utilze [ASAM OpenDRIVE](https://publications.pages.asam.net/standards/ASAM_OpenDRIVE/ASAM_OpenDRIVE_Specification/latest/specification/index.html#) and [ASAM Open-Simulation-Interface GroundTruth messages](https://opensimulationinterface.github.io/osi-antora-generator/asamosi/V3.7.0/specification/index.html). omega-prime sets requirements on presence and quality of ASAM OSI GroundTruth messages and ASAM OpenDRIVE files and defines a file format for the exchange and storage of these.

 Omega-Prime is the successor of the [OMEGAFormat](https://github.com/ika-rwth-aachen/omega_format).
 It has the benefit that its definition is directly based on the established standards ASAM OSI and ASAM OpenDRIVE and carries over the data quality requirements and the data tooling from OMEGAFormat.
 Therefore, it should be easier to incorporate omega-prime into existing workflows and tooling.